baileyspraggins/Aave-Vault/README.md

 AVALANCHE_RPC_URL=
 ```

 Initial deposits are required in order to help prevent exchange rate attacks on the aToken.
 A recommended deposit amount is between $50 and $100 per asset.
-The initial depsit values are already set within the `TokenRegistry` but can be changed if necessary.
+The list of tokens and initial depsit values are already set within the `TokenRegistry` but can be changed if necessary.
 Please make sure the account you are deploying from contains these tokens before running the deployment script.

-Then run:
+> **info**
+> `_setState` initializes the necessary data for deploying tokens.
+If you would like to add or remove a token to the deployment group, you will need to update the `TokenRegistry` by editing `_setState`.

+To begin the deployment, load in your environment variables by running:

 ```bash
 source .env